anlutro/blog/pages/about.md

 a variety of third-party services, and front-end client code.

-Linux systems administration - management of web services through Nginx, Apache and their assorted FastCGI handlers: PHP-FPM, UWSGI for Ruby/Python.
+Linux systems administration - management of web services through Nginx, Apache and their assorted FastCGI handlers: PHP-FPM, uWSGI for Ruby/Python.
 Monitoring, statistics collection, log collection, management of database services (MySQL and Postgres), queue services and workers, and more.